Views:

 Calculating the closing value of your pension

-The closing value is the value of your NHS benefits at the last day of the pension input period.
+The closing value is the value of your NHS benefits on the last day of the pension input period for the tax-year.

 Calculating your pension input amount

-If the pension input amount is more than the Annual Allowance, the excess amount may be subject to an annual allowance charge.
+If the pension input amount is more than the AA, the excess amount may be subject to an AA charge.

 Checking your pension input amount